qaisjp/green-candy/ps2 export tool/releases/README.txt

 Never has the conversion between TXD formats been so easy and bugfree.
 Simply put the TXD containers in one folder and the tool will generate the output into another folder.

+Fix problems that the Rockstar development team has overlooked!
+The parser comes with rich debugging output to inform you about any problems that lurk inside of official and community TXD files.

 ==================================
 HOW TO USE TXDGEN